nibble0101/backend-technologies/README.md

    `passport.js` according to the [documentation](http://www.passportjs.org/) is a **Simple, unobtrusive authentication for Node.js**

-      **unobtrusive**: Not conspicuous or attracting attention.
+      **Unobtrusive**: Not conspicuous or attracting attention.
-2. How to set up passport
+2. How do you set up passport?
   -  Require passport
       `const passport = require('passport')`
   -  Require strategy you want to use for authentication.
 If you want to use local strategy, then: